kheller18/data-structures-algorithms/questions/systemDesign.md

         + Design and develop a Scalable service for collecting information from the entire web and fetching millions of web documents.
         + Fresh data has to be fetched for every search query.
       + What are some of the common problems encountered?
-        + How to handle the updates when users are typing very fast?
+        + How do you handle the updates when users are typing very fast?
-        + How to prioritize dynamically changing web pages?
+        + How do you prioritize dynamically changing web pages?
       + Possible tips for consideration:
         + Look into URL Frontier Architecture for implementing this system.
         + Know how crawling is different from scraping.